 How to Care for Outdoor Cats in Winter

-Shelter, food, and water are especially important to stray and feral cats in cold weather
+Shelter, food and water are especially important to feral and stray cats in cold weather

 Yes, their thickened winter coats help feral and stray cats weather winter's chill, but they still need warm, dry, well-insulated and appropriate-sized shelters.

 How to get help building your outdoor-cat shelter

 A shelter-building party can be a fun weekend project!
 Ask your friends, neighbors and coworkers to join in.
 Try contacting local youth groups to find out if they will help build shelters as a service project.

 Where to find materials for your outdoor-cat shelter

 You may find inexpensive or free materials by asking building-supply stores or contractors if they have scrap lumber.
 Ask friends, neighbors and coworkers for used dog houses, which can be modified to make good shelters.
 You can even use a storage bin from the local hardware store.

 Creating a life-saving shelter for outdoor cats can be easy and inexpensive.

 Why size matters with cat shelters